Leeds International Medical Graduate Peer Mentor Programme

 1. Closed Facebook group: International Medical Graduates (IMGs) in the UK (Dr. Naseer Khan).
 Excellent online community and forum to ask questions about literally anything – job searches, neighbour dispute, visa questions etc. Send a request to join – the response is usually very quick.

 2. Online Induction for International Doctors to the UK.
-Excellent practical modules going through everything from career pathways, etiquette of language & personal space, to drug charts & death certificates.
+Excellent practical modules going through everything from career pathways, what is expected of a ‘good junior doctor’, etiquette of language & personal space, to drug charts & death certificates.
 You need to sign up with you GMC number to enrol for FREE.

 3. Website set up by IMG trainees from the Philippines.
 Excellent blog posts and infographics about how to get a training job in the U.K. and for career progression advice.
 Targeted at ST1 or Core training level. https://thesavvyimg.co.uk